 This is a legal contract drawn up by Urban Habitat that sets out your rights and responsibilities, and the rights and responsibilities of your Landlord.
 It says how much rent you should pay, what repairs the Landlord must do and the rules for when your tenancy comes to an end.
 Carefully read and make sure that you understand the Tenancy agreement before you sign it.

-Urban Habitat use a professional tenant referencing service to help confirm your ability to meet the rental commitment.
+Urban Habitat uses a professional tenant referencing service to help confirm your ability to meet the rental commitment.
 It is always best to be honest when you complete the reference form as they are cross-referenced with other information sources.
+Once your references have been approved, we will send you confirmation of this and process your Assured Shorthold Tenancy agreement

 The inventory is a full and detailed report of the furniture, contents and state of repair of the property on the day that you move in.
-At the check in, make sure that you take readings of gas and electricity and check the boiler.
-Also, consider taking photos for evidence and to avoid any unnecessary disagreement at a later stage.
+At the check-in, we will take readings of gas and electricity.
+Make sure to check the boiler, also, consider taking photos for evidence and to avoid any unnecessary disagreement at a later stage.

 We will advise you who will be responsible for the day to day management of the property and provide you with the relevant contact details.